-Chicago White Sox left-hander Gio Gonzalez tossed 3 2/3 scoreless innings in an 11-5 win over the Royals on Saturday.
-He struck out six and was able to work around five hits and three walks.
+Chicago White Sox left-hander Gio Gonzalez allowed two runs over 4 2/3 innings in a 7-2 win over the Tigers on Monday.
+Gonzalez struck out 10 and walked two.

 Gonzalez came one out shy of being eligible for the win.
 The veteran southpaw has had some moments this season but he's struggling to get deep into games as he hasn't made it through the fifth inning in any of his four starts.